mai2026008-gif/awesome-AI-Literature-discovery/references/references.md

 ### 4. Our AI-Powered Discoveries Are Trapped in a Predigital System

-Chew, 2026, *Journal of Medical Internet Research* [Paper / DOI](https://doi.org/10.2196/96018)
+Boon-How Chew, 2026, *Journal of Medical Internet Research* [Paper / DOI](https://doi.org/10.2196/96018)

 Discusses challenges associated with AI-powered academic discovery and the infrastructure surrounding scholarly communication.